FedericoCharbonnier/Amigo-No-Visible/README.md

 1. Create (or reuse) a Slack app and add a Slash Command (e.g. `/amigo`).
 Set the Request URL to `https://<your-domain>/slack/commands`.
 2. In **Basic Information → App Credentials**, copy the **Signing Secret** into `SLACK_SIGNING_SECRET`.
 3. Under **OAuth & Permissions**, add the `chat:write` scope to your bot token, reinstall the app, and copy the `xoxb-...` token into `SLACK_BOT_TOKEN`.
+4. (Optional) If you want to monitor usage, set `SLACK_AUDIT_USER` to your own Slack user ID so the bot DM’s you each time alguien envía un mensaje.
-4. Save the slash command and reinstall the app so the bot gains DM access.
+5. Save the slash command and reinstall the app so the bot gains DM access.

 Requests that fail signature validation are rejected with `401` so only Slack can call the endpoint.